Pretty-SFOS/opal/README.md

         import "../modules/Opal/About"

-5. Configure your `spec` file to be Harbour-compatible:
+5. Configure your `spec` file to be Harbour-compatible (cf. [https://harbour.jolla.com/faq#2.6.0]):

         # >> macros
         %define __provides_exclude_from ^%{_datadir}/.*$
         # << macros

-6. Add some less important files to your `gitignore` file:
+6. Merge shipped translations with your local translations by running

+        cd libs
+        ./opal-merge-translations ../translations

+7. Add docs and translations to `.gitignore`.
+They have been merged with your main translations.

         libs/opal-translations
         libs/opal-docs

-7. Merge shipped translations with your local translations by running

-        cd libs
-        ./opal-merge-translations ../translations
+After the initial setup you can easily add additional modules by simply extracting QML sources, docs, and translations to the respective directories.

+### Dot-notation

-**Optional:** if you want to be able to import modules using the dot-notation
+Additional steps are required to be able to import modules using the dot-notation.

 7. Register `qml/modules` as QML import path.
 The code below is fine for new projects.
 This is not necessary for QML-only projects using QML-only